8 Risky Jobs That Pay Big Bucks

-Here's the thing about the dangerous jobs made famous by reality television shows such as "Deadliest Catch" and "Ax Men" — the pay is generally lousy relative to the considerable (and literal) risk to life and limb.
-Fishermen and loggers can expect median salaries of about $33,500 a year, $1,250 less than the median for all workers.
-Yet the fatality rate for fishermen is 36 times the rate for all occupations.
-That's the highest of any profession.
-Loggers, at nearly 30 times the overall fatality rate, rank second.
+Often with dangerous jobs, the pay doesn’t come close to compensating for the risk.
+In fact, plenty of perilous jobs pay paltry sums compared to other options.
+Take fishermen and loggers.
+They can expect median salaries of under $35,000 a year, $23,000 less than the mean for all workers.
+Yet the fatality rate for fishermen is nearly 39 times the rate for all occupations, the highest of any profession, in fact.
+Loggers, at nearly 28 times the overall fatality rate, rank second.

-If you're going to take a risky job, you should at least get compensated handsomely for it.
-So we crunched the numbers on injuries, fatalities and salaries to identify ten occupations offering fat paychecks that more than make up for the elevated risks.
-And because no career is worth dying for, we tried to favor those with low incidences of on-the-job fatalities.
+We believe that if you're going to take a risky job, you should at least get compensated handsomely for it.
+So we crunched the numbers on injuries, fatalities and salaries to identify eight occupations offering paychecks that make up for the elevated risks by paying more than the national median of about $58,000.
 Top earners in many of these fields can enjoy six-figure salaries, in some cases even without college degrees.
+Plus, many of them won’t be replaced by technology, which spells job security.

-Take a look at these ten risky jobs that pay well.
+Take a look at these risky jobs that pay well.

 Data sources: All data provided by the U.S. Bureau of Labor Statistics, unless otherwise noted.
-Injury and fatality statistics are from 2011, the latest available.
-The fatality rate for all occupations is 3.5 deaths per 100,000 workers.
+Most statistics from 2020, unless otherwise indicated.
+That year, the fatality rate for all occupations was 3.4 deaths per 100,000 workers..
 "Top pay" represents the annual salary of a worker in the 90th percentile of an occupation, unless otherwise noted.
+We used the most updated data provided by BLS.
+In some instances, that was as far back as 2019 or older.
+Also, in some instances, the bureau provided median salary information, while for other occupations, it provided average salary information.

 - Top pay: $197,400*